Let’s cut to the chase about U.S. travel to Cuba.

 U.S. Licensed Travel Agency or Tour Operator

 - You can go with a U.S. licensed tour operator on a group tour.
 Over the past six years, I have worked for various companies leading people-to-people educational tours in this manner.
 I’ve logged more than 30 trips, written numerous featured articles, and even published a book, Cubicle to Cuba.
 These groups are typically 20 or fewer individuals.
 Prices vary by trip duration and season.
 On average for 8-days the cost is $3,500-$4,000 per person.
 However, you typically need to fit into a pre-selected time slot.
+In fact, this November 8-15th, I'll be leading a tour to Havana, Viñales, Cienfuegos, and Trinidad.
 If you have your own timeline, see the more customized travel below.

 Cruise to Cuba